webinarium/linode-api3/README.md

 $key = '...';

 // Hardcode some IDs to make the example shorter.
-// Normally you might want to use "Linode\Avail" class functions.
+// Normally you might want to use "Linode\AvailApi" class functions.
 $datacenter = 3;    // Fremont datacenter
 $plan       = 1;    // we will use the cheapest plan